Storm-Networks/SN/README.md

 This is the home page of Storm Networks.
-It will be up soon.
+I don't really have anything to say here.
+Enjoy!

+-Marjamjelly, Founder of Storm Networks